Understanding and Controlling Photoshop

 There are things to consider when making photographs that will help them be better, or stand in the way of image quality.
 Taking stock of shooting techniques, equipment, and attitudes will benefit your photography.

-Now you can create your own seminar.
+One on one image reviews.
+One on one and group classes.
 A suggested list of topics follows, but you can design your own list of things to be discussed in a seminar that can be one on one, or any number of participants.

 On a tablet you cannot "mouse over" an image for the alternate view in the tutorials.
 You need to click on the image to change it, and click outside of the image to return to the original.